 While planning your trip, explore these out of park experiences.
 You may want to take some time during your trip to get away from the crowds and enjoy some of these extras.

 Going to Disney World can be overwhelming, but it doesn’t have to be.
 No need to fret, just take it one step at a time.
 These tips for planning a Disney trip will serve as your quick reference guide to create a customized plan perfect for your family!
 For more detailed information, look at my step-by-step guideand the best resources for planning a Disney trip.
 Have a great trip!
 Happy travels!

 P.S.
-For more planning help, our Travel Resource Library has several printable Disney planning tools, including a packing list and a Disney Itinerary at a Glance.
-You can get instant access to this members-only Travel Resource Library by signing up for our weekly newsletter, which is full of travel tips, trip ideas, and inspiration to travel better with your family.
-You will find the sign up box at the top right of this page or on the home page.
+For more planning help, our FREE Travel Resource Library has several printable Disney planning tools, including a packing list and a Disney Itinerary at a Glance.
+You can get instant access by signing up for our weekly newsletter, which is full of travel tips, trip ideas, and inspiration to travel better with your family.
+See the box below to sign up.